eclipse-che/che-operator/README.md

 ```

 Tests create a number of k8s/OpenShift objects and generally assume that a fresh installation of OpenShift is available.
-TODO: handle AlreadyExists errors to either remove che namespace or create a new one with a unique name.
+TODO: handle AlreadyExists errors to either remove Che namespace or create a new one with a unique name.

 ### What do tests check?